zzzprojects/html-agility-pack/README.md

 • Support (GitHub, Mail, Stack Overflow)

 We NEED your help.
 In 2020 alone, we spent over 3000 hours maintaining our open source libraries.
-### How much should I contribute?
-Any amount is much appreciated.
-All our libraries together have more than 10 million downloads, if everyone could contribute a tiny amount, it would help us to make the .NET community a better place to code!

 ### Where will my contribution go?
 100% of contributions go toward support & development for our open source projects;

 • Development of new projects

 • Faster Support

 • New Major Releases

-Can I get an invoice for significant contribution? (only happened once… not worth mentioning if they want one of course we will do it)
+### How much should I contribute?
+Any amount is much appreciated.
+All our libraries together have more than 10 million downloads, if everyone could contribute a tiny amount, it would help us to make the .NET community a better place to code!

 Contact us for more information: info@zzzprojects.com

 Another great free way to contribute is  **spreading the word** about the library: